-Before you pour used cooking oil down your drain, consider the impact it will have on your pipes.
+Before you pour used cooking oil down your drain, consider its impact on your pipes.

-Your drainage plumbing is made up of various pipes and channels in and outside of your property that all lead to your sewer drains and stormwater drain.
+Your drainage plumbing consists of various pipes and channels in and outside of your property, leading to your sewer drains and stormwater drain.
 This eventually ends up in the treatment plant of your city.

 It is crucial to monitor what goes down your kitchen, bathroom, laundry, and toilet drain.